 Color combinations for brace bands

 Everyone has their own style, which can be reflected in your braces.
 The elastic ties used on the braces come in various colors that you can change every time you pay your dentist a visit.
+Working as a dentist involves improving oral health and helping patients achieve brighter smiles.

 Here are some color combinations to experiment with each season with your braces: